 The first thing you should do is turn off the power to the AC unit.
 Most outdoor units will have a shutoff box nearby so you can easily access the power switch.
 If you don’t have a shutoff box, you can flip the power switch in your circuit breaker.

 Many outdoor units will have a drain line that you need to ensure is clear of debris.
+And if it's autumn, then a lot of debris may have built up.
 The drain line will be located at the base of your air conditioning unit and will look like a hole or a small tube with a nozzle.
 Pour water into the drain line to flush any debris.
 If the line is clogged, mix a solution of one part bleach with one part water and pour it into the line.
 After a few minutes, the clog should vanish.

 Once all of the larger debris is removed, do a quick inspection of your unit for any tears, damage, oil leaks, dents, or anything that seems off.
 Contact a professional if you find any damages so they can guide you on the best methods for repair or replacement.